VHS: Competition with Betamax

 In 1974, the Japanese Ministry of International Trade and Industry (MITI), desiring to avoid consumer confusion, attempted to force the Japanese video industry to standardize on just one home video recording format.
 Later, Sony had a functional prototype of the Betamax format, and was very close to releasing a finished product.
 With this prototype, Sony persuaded the MITI to adopt Betamax as the standard, and allow it to license the technology to other companies.

 JVC believed that an open standard, with the format shared among competitors without licensing the technology, was better for the consumer.
 To prevent the MITI from adopting Betamax, JVC worked to convince other companies, in particular Matsushita (Japan's largest electronics manufacturer at the time, marketing its products under the National brand in most territories and the Panasonic brand in North America, and JVC's majority stockholder), to accept VHS, and thereby work against Sony and the MITI.
-Matsushita agreed, primarily out of concern that Sony might become the leader in the field if its proprietary Betamax format was the only one allowed to be manufactured.
+Matsushita agreed, fearing Sony would dominate the market with a Betamax monopoly.
 Matsushita also regarded Betamax's one-hour recording time limit as a disadvantage.

 Matsushita's backing of JVC persuaded Hitachi, Mitsubishi, and Sharp to back the VHS standard as well.
 Sony's release of its Betamax unit to the Japanese market in 1975 placed further pressure on the MITI to side with the company.
 However, the collaboration of JVC and its partners was much stronger, which eventually led the MITI to drop its push for an industry standard.
 JVC released the first VHS machines in Japan in late 1976, and in the United States in mid-1977.